cie/thnk/README.md

 ## Installation

-To install Thnk, you need Node.js and npm (Node Package Manager).
+To install Thnk, you need Node.js.
 Once Node.js is installed, you can install Thnk using npm:

 ```bash
 npm install -g thnk